How To Write a Cannabis Cultivation Business Plan

 The financial section of any business plan will detail expenses and income on a quarterly and yearly basis.
 Investors want to see this information and need to believe it’s credible before assuming risk.

-Making financial projections for a cannabis cultivation business, however, can be horrifically difficult.
+Making financial projections for cannabis businesses, however, can be complicated.

-Income is very hard to calculate (see below).
+Income is very hard to calculate due to the volatility of growing cannabis and the cannabis market (see below).
 Expenses, however, are easy enough to tally.
 They fall into two categories:

 Capital Expenses

-Capital expenses (CAPEX) include real estate, property renovations, benching, farm equipment, and lighting systems, among other high-ticket items.
+Capital expenses (CAPEX) include real estate, property renovations, benching, farm equipment, and lighting systems, among other high-ticket items for the cultivation facility.
 These are the expenses that usually require outside investment and have a long payoff period.

 Operating Expenses